Americans' medical debt can stay in credit reports, judge rules. What does that mean?

 "People who get sick shouldn't have their financial future upended," then-CFPB Director Rohit Chopra said at the time.
 "The CFPB's final rule will close a special carveout that has allowed debt collectors to abuse the credit reporting system to coerce people into paying medical bills they may not even owe."

-In its January order the CFPB cited its 2014 research which found that medical debt was not a good indicator as to whether or not a borrower would default on loans, and therefore, was not a necessary inclusion on credit reports.
+In its January order, the CFPB cited its 2014 research, which found that medical debt was not a good indicator as to whether a borrower would default on loans, and therefore was not a necessary inclusion on credit reports.

 But Cornerstone Credit Union League, which brought suit against the agency that same month, argued that the CFPB's order had exceeded the independent agency's authority.